Australian Alps: Ecology

-The Australian Alps are not as high or as steep as the European Alps, New Zealand's Southern Alps, or the Andes Mountains, and most of its peaks can be reached without using mountaineering equipment.
+The Australian Alps are not as high or as steep as the European Alps, New Zealand's Southern Alps, or the Andes Mountains, and most of their peaks can be reached without using mountaineering equipment.

 Wildlife

-Within the Australian Alps there live hundreds of species of birds, reptiles, amphibians, and fish.
-Of these hundreds of various wildlife, there are approximately 40 native mammals, 200 bird species, 30 reptile species, 15 amphibians, 14 native fish species, and a wide variety of invertebrates.
-Additionally, many non-native species have been introduced to the Alps, creatures such as the European Rabbit, House Mouse, the Red Fox, all alongside various other species of wildlife, including dogs, cats, horses, pigs.
-These are all examples of foreign wildlife that have been introduced within the Australian Alps and recognise it as their habitat.
+Hundreds of species of mammals, birds, reptiles, amphibians, and fish live in the Australian Alps.
+There are approximately 40 native mammals, 200 bird species, 30 reptile species, 15 amphibians, 14 native fish species, and a wide variety of invertebrates.
+Additionally, many non-native, feral species have been introduced to the Alps, such as the European rabbit, deer, house mice, red foxes, dogs, cats, horses, and pigs.

 Among this wide variety of different species of wildlife, there are different habitat requirements for each of the mentioned species, regardless of whether it is native or introduced.
 In addition to rock outcrops and decaying logs, there is often vegetation that provides food and shelter or a combination of these factors.
 Consequently, topography, soil type, and temperature determine the type of vegetation in an area and how animal populations are distributed.

 Birds

-The Australian Alps has been classified by BirdLife International as an Important Bird Area.
+The Australian Alps have been classified by BirdLife International as an Important Bird Area.
 The range's montane forests and woodlands support large breeding populations of flame robins and pilotbirds.